 The role of a medical scribe can often be wide and varied and is usually dependent on the requirements of the healthcare professional or practice they are employed with.
 The most common functions are listed below:

 - Documentation and Data Entry: The primary responsibility of medical scribes is documentation and clerical tasks.
 These functions cover all patient encounters, including symptoms, physical examination results, medical histories, physician diagnoses, treatment plans, and other relevant details.
-Data entry procedures vary, but the implementation of EHR guidelines has helped standardize such procedures.
+Data entry procedures vary, but implementing EHR guidelines has helped standardize them.

 - Real-time Charting: Scribes may be responsible for charting patient information during the patient visit, allowing doctors to focus more on listening to the patient instead of taking notes.
-This improves the patient’s experience and minimizes healthcare-related lawsuit risks like poor communication, misdiagnoses, informed consent issues, and overall patient dissatisfaction.
+This improves the patient’s experience and minimizes healthcare-related lawsuit risks, such as poor communication, misdiagnoses, informed consent issues, and overall patient dissatisfaction.

-- Transcription: Scribes may transcribe physicians’ verbal dictations (verbatim or shorthand) and notes from healthcare providers into EHR systems to ensure that all patient information is accurately recorded.
+- Transcription: Scribes may transcribe physicians’ verbal dictations (verbatim or shorthand) and providers’ notes from healthcare providers into EHR systems to ensure that all patient information is accurately recorded.
+For legal matters, deposition transcription services provide the same level of precision and reliability for court or official proceedings.

-- Order Entry: Medical scribes may need to send orders for laboratory tests, medication, imaging requests, and others, as required by the healthcare provider.
-These orders are usually done through the EHR, and follow-ups can be done through phone calls or instant messaging.
+- Order Entry: Medical scribes may need to send orders for laboratory tests, medications, imaging requests, and other services, as required by the healthcare provider.
+These orders are usually entered in the EHR, and follow-ups can be done by phone or instant messaging.

 - Patient Communication: Medical scribes may need to facilitate communication between healthcare providers and patients by explaining procedures, obtaining consent, and answering non-medical questions.
-This requires baseline medical knowledge and effective communication skills.
+This requires baseline medical knowledge and practical communication skills.

-- Other Administrative Tasks: Medical scribes may perform other clerical and administrative tasks as the healthcare provider requires.
+- Other Administrative Tasks: Medical scribes may perform other clerical and administrative tasks as required by the healthcare provider.

 The Cost of Hiring In-house Medical Scribes